 With federal, state, and local partners, NOAA is leading the effort to collect data, assess tsunami debris, and reduce its impact on natural resources and coastal communities.
-Governor Parnell designated the Alaska Department of Environmental Conservation (DEC) as the lead agency for coordinating with NOAA and other federal and state agencies to address tsunami marine debris in Alaska.
+In 2012, then Governor Parnell designated the Alaska Department of Environmental Conservation (DEC) as the lead agency for coordinating with NOAA and other federal and state agencies to address tsunami marine debris in Alaska.

 Marine debris has been washing ashore in Alaska for decades, so not all marine debris in Alaska is from the tsunami.
 Debris is either land-based (trash or items that deliberately or inadvertently end up in the water, including plastics of all kinds) or ocean-based (trash or items tossed overboard or lost at seas, abandoned fishing line, gear, nets, and buoys, and the contents of lost shipping containers).
 Most marine debris, whether from the tsunami and from other sources, is not hazardous.
 However, even inert debris – that is, waste which is neither chemically or biologically reactive and will not decompose - can still pose environmental risks.
-Go to Polystyrene Foam Contamination for information on it.

 NOAA Marine Debris Program